norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-- The `<footer>` tag defines the footer of the webpage, which typically contains copyright information or additional links.
-- `<p>&copy; 2024 Your Website</p>` is a paragraph that displays the copyright symbol and the year.

-### Step 3: Now Style with CSS
+The code uses the <footer> tag to define the footer area and includes a <p> tag to display the copyright and the name of the website.

+## 6. **CSS for Basic Reset and Body Styles**
+We will add CSS styles to reset default browser styles and define the basic layout and appearance of the webpage's body.

-Open `style.css` and add the following styles:
+- [ ] Open `style.css` and add the following styles:

-#### Add Basic Reset and Body Styles

 ```css
 * {